OriginProtocol/origin/README.md

 1. [Join our #engineering channel on Discord](http://www.originprotocol.com/discord).

 2. Listen in on our weekly engineering call on Google Hangouts.
 It happens every week and everyone is welcome to listen in and participate.
-[Join us on Google Hangouts](https://meet.google.com/pws-cgyd-tqp) at the following times:
+[Join us on Google Hangouts](https://meet.google.com/pws-cgyd-tqp) on Wednesdays at 9pm GMT ([Add to Calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=MHAyNHI3N2hzMjk5b3V2bjhoM2Q1ZWVzY2pfMjAxODA0MTFUMjAwMDAwWiBqb3NoQG9yaWdpbnByb3RvY29sLmNvbQ&tmsrc=josh%40originprotocol.com&scp=ALL)):

 > | Pacific | Mountain | Central | Eastern | GMT |
 > |---------|----------|---------|---------|-----|